gbeced/basana/docs/help.rst

 Help
 ====

-You can ask questions seek help with using Basana in the `discussions area on GitHub <https://github.com/gbeced/basana/discussions>`_.
+You can ask questions and seek help with using Basana in the `discussions area on GitHub <https://github.com/gbeced/basana/discussions>`_.